Sun Bing Likes to Sit and Chat While He Waits at the Food Pantry

 “Food banks can feel very transactional: Food comes in, then food goes out,” says Jill Oldham, director of network partner programs at the Akron-Canton Regional Foodbank.
-Listen for Good, a program to gather feedback from clients, “created time and space for us to think intentionally about other aspects, the human aspects, of our work.”
+A feedback initiative supported by Fund for Shared Insight through a grant to Feeding America “created time and space for us to think intentionally about other aspects, the human aspects, of our work.”

 Responses to surveys and focus groups prompted the food bank to pay closer attention to making wait times easier on clients, who, at some distribution sites, stand in line outside very small pantry spaces.
 One easy answer: Get awnings to protect people from the sun and rain.

 Similar brainstorming about how to better serve clients based on their survey responses led to the purchase of collapsible benches at Alameda County Community Food Bank.

 “In the morning, we help set the benches up, and then we sit and talk with our neighbors,” says Sun Bing, a client at one of Alameda’s Mercy Brown Bag distribution sites that serves elderly people.

 Tina, a client at Akron-Canton’s Glenmont Food Pantry, says she has been happy to take feedback surveys because they have led to “really nice things that are happening” at the pantry.
 One of them, she says, is a monthly event called Family Night Out, where a volunteer chef makes dishes with ingredients that are being distributed that night.
 Not only do clients get to eat a meal at the pantry during pick up, but they get ideas about how to prepare their own food at home.

 Tina’s favorite Family Night dish so far: baked-potato salad.